dominik31415/architecture/README.md

 ### Training and results:
 All training is done in "training.ipynb".
 On my computer (SSD and GTX1060) it takes about 3 hours for both transfer-learning and fine-tuing.

 The "result.jpynb" file generates and describes a few figures of merit. "examples.png" shows some images, which were either classified correctly (first column) or incorrectly (second and third column).
 Arguably, many mis-classified images are tough cases even for human eyes (e.g. interoir images, images with overlayed text, images with multiple buildings).
-It would be interesting to see how this NN performs on a more curated data set.

 The confusion matrix is given here:
 ![here](https://github.com/dominik31415/architecture/blob/master/confusionMatrix.png)